 Ralph H. Johnson VA Medical Center

 The SATRP is an adult outpatient clinic providing state-of-the-art evidence-based treatments for various sleep and anxiety disorders.
 The clinic serves patients with primary diagnoses of social anxiety, obsessive-compulsive disorder, panic disorder, specific phobias, and generalized anxiety disorder.
 In addition, the clinic provides state-of-the-art sleep studies and behavioral and psychopharmacological interventions for sleep disorders (insomnia, narcolepsy, and restless leg syndrome).
 Interns rotating at SATRP develop expertise in cognitive behavioral approaches to the treatment of anxiety and sleep within a multidisciplinary environment alongside social workers, psychiatrists, and psychiatry residents.
 Interns use semi-structured assessment batteries to assist with diagnoses.
 Treatment approaches typically include exposure-based behavioral, cognitive-behavioral, and acceptance and mindfulness-based interventions.
 Individual and group therapy training are provided.
 Interns participate in weekly individual and group supervision with psychiatry residents and the supervising psychologist.
+Because this rotation serves a cross-section of the community, interns are expected to be available to work in an evening clinic one day per week until approximately 8 p.m.

 Further, interns are invited to engage in ongoing collaborative anxiety research projects with psychiatry and psychology faculty.
 Current projects include the relationship between sleep disorders and anxiety and optimizing existing anxiety interventions.